ibm-cloud-docs/containers/ingress-annotations.md

     * To use an existing instance, ensure that the service instance name contains only **lowercase** alphanumeric characters and its length does not exceed 25 characters.
 To change the name, select **Rename service** from the more options menu on your service instance details page.
     * To provision a [new {{site.data.keyword.appid_short_notm}} instance](https://cloud.ibm.com/catalog/services/app-id):
         1. Replace the **Service name** with your own unique name for the service instance.
-The service instance name must contain only lowercase alphanumeric characters and can not be longer than 25 characters.
+The service instance name must contain only lowercase alphanumeric characters and cannot be longer than 25 characters.
         2. Choose the same region that your cluster is deployed in.
         3. Click **Create**.